remiblancher/post-quantum-pki-lab/README.md

 ---

+## TL;DR

+- A hands-on lab to learn post-quantum PKI
+- You type commands, you build your PKI
+- ~2h interactive, minimum path 18 min
+- Goal: understand and practice ML-DSA / ML-KEM

+→ Start here: `./start.sh`

+---

+## Who is this for?

+This lab is designed for **developers, DevOps, SREs, and security engineers**.

+No prior PKI expertise required, but familiarity with command line and basic security concepts is assumed.

+---

 ## Why This Matters

 Quantum computers will eventually break RSA and ECC cryptography.
 The question isn't *if*, but *when*.
 Organizations need to prepare now — not panic, but plan.